 The Council is responsible for setting the budget and policy framework within which decisions are made.
-When major decisions are to be discussed or made, these are published in the Cabinet's Forward Plan in so far as they can be anticipated.
-If these decisions are to be discussed with council officers at a meeting of the cabinet, this will generally be open for the public to attend, except where personal or confidential matters are being discussed.
+When major decisions are to be discussed or made, these are published in the Cabinet and Council's Forward Plans in so far as they can be anticipated.
+If these decisions are to be discussed with officers at a meeting of the cabinet, this will generally be open for the public to attend, except where personal or confidential matters are being discussed.

-The Cabinet for 2018/19 was made up as follows:
+The Cabinet for 2020/21 was made up as follows: